tmilev/calculator/README.md

 ```
 The -j10 flag tells the compiler to use 10 parallel compilation jobs.
 Adjust the number 10 to whatever is appropriate for your system (-j10 should work on a 4G RAM laptop).

-3.2 To explicitly request a build without mongoDB and openSSL, use the following.
+3.2.
+To explicitly request a build without mongoDB and openSSL, use the following.
 ```
-cd calculator
 make -j10 nossl=1 nomongo=1
 ```